Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Expert

-Thomas Auer is Professor for Building Technology and Climate Friendly Construction at TU Munich.
-In research and teaching, he deals with holistic building optimisation, taking into account future developments with regard to the European Union’s sustainability goals.
-The focus is on energy efficiency and its influence on the built environment, in particular in the scaling of the building (form, materiality, technology) as well as in the scaling of the district / city (urban form, infrastructure, etc.).
+Thomas Auer is Professor for Building Technology and Climate-Friendly Construction at TU Munich.
+In research and teaching, he addresses holistic building optimisation, considering future developments in relation to the European Union’s sustainability goals.
+The focus is on energy efficiency and its impact on the built environment, particularly in the scaling of buildings (form, materiality, technology) as well as in the scaling of districts or cities (urban form, infrastructure, etc.).

 Presentation and discussion